telink-semi/tc_ble_simple_sdk/doc/tc_ble_simple_sdk_Release_Note.md

 * N/A.

 ### Bug Fixes
+* **PM**
+   - Fixed: In the BLE connection state, when enabling the macro "SAVE_RAM_CODE_ENABLE", the local device may not trigger the system timer interrupt after waking up from SUSPEND sleep mode, leading to disconnection.

 * **Controller**
    - Fixed: When the local device sets the ADV type as "ADV_TYPE_NONCONNECTABLE_UNDIRECTED", only the "ADV_NONCONN_IND" PDU at channel 37 can be sent successfully.
    - Fixed: In the BLE connection state, when the local device uses the Flash "GD25WD10EGIG", frequent write operations may cause the received packet MIC check failure, leading to disconnection.